pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 {{< /chooser >}}

 {{% notes %}}
-_Raw value_ in this document is used to describe a standard string, boolean, integer or other typed value in your language of choice. _Raw value_ is a way of differentiating these language specific values from Pulumi's asynchronous values.
+_Plain value_ in this document is used to describe a standard string, boolean, integer or other typed value or data structure in your language of choice. _Plain_ value_ is a way of differentiating these language specific values from Pulumi's asynchronous values.

-An {{< pulumi-output >}} value can resolve to a _raw value_.
+An {{< pulumi-output >}} value can resolve to a _plain value_.
 For more information, see [apply](#apply).
 {{% /notes %}}

 However, in most Pulumi programs, the inputs to a resource will reference values from another resource: